MichJuffard/Push_swap/README.md

 make push_swap
 ```

+## 🧮 Sorting Algorithm

+Push Swap employs a sorting algorithm that combines elements of insertion sort and selection sort techniques.
+The algorithm operates on two stacks, A and B, and proceeds through several phases to sort the elements efficiently.

+### Presort Phase

+The sorting begins with the Presort phase, where each element in stack A is indexed.
+The algorithm then applies a heuristic calculation based on the length of the stack to determine the optimal number of iterations for sorting.

+### Sort 3 bigger

+When 3 biggers elements left in stack A we sort them with the differents possibility.

+### Sorting Phase

+After the Presort phase, the algorithm proceeds to the sorting phase.
+Here, elements are moved from stack B to stack A. If the bottom of stack A was smaller than top of stack B we PA and RA else we push the bigger index left in stack B. Then we check if the bottom A was the next one for RRA.

 ## 🧑🏻‍💻 Usage

 Use the Makefile for compile the project then execute the program with numeric integer argument.
 The program will display in the stdout a list of action for sort the list.